 Reward at NFU Mutual is a combination of base pay, variable pay and a market competitive benefits package.
 Reward supports our values and business culture by balancing the need to recognise and reward high performance with the requirement to support our collegial culture.

-B.1.c.ii.
 Individual and Collective Performance Criteria

 All NFU Mutual corporate bonus schemes are based on a balanced score card and a wide range of financial, customer and employee engagement measures are included.